-Of the 120 species of duck found around the world, there are a handful that really stand out with spectacular plumage, oddly shaped bills or unique calls.
-We've gathered a selection of 14 species that are way more unusual than your average mallard at the city park pond (though mallards are gorgeous ducks too).
+Of the 120 duck species found around the world, a handful really stand out with spectacular plumage, oddly shaped bills or unique calls.
+We've gathered a selection of 14 species that are way more unusual than your average mallard at the local pond (though mallards are gorgeous ducks, too).
 We can't stop staring at these species!

-Though we typically think of ducks as quietly meandering around ponds, there are a few species that live their lives in much rougher waters.
+While we typically think of ducks as quietly meandering around ponds, a few species live their lives in much rougher waters.
 The gorgeous sea duck pictured above is one of them.
 Found along fast-moving streams and rocky coastlines, the males of this species have a complex plumage pattern.
-The species goes by many names including painted duck, sea mouse, rock duck, glacier duck and white-eyed diver.
+The species goes by many names, including painted duck, sea mouse, rock duck, glacier duck and white-eyed diver.

-There are few duck species with more distinctive faces than the eiders.
-The prominent yellow knob at the top of male king eiders' beaks is the source of its name, as the knob resembles a crown.
+Few duck species have more distinctive faces than the eiders.
+The prominent yellow knob at the top of male king eiders' beaks is the source of their name, as the knob resembles a crown.
 The king eider is an arctic species, breeding on the tundra during summer and spending winters at sea, diving as deep as 80 feet to feed on crustaceans, mollusks and other prey.

 The long-tailed duck has fancy plumage from head to extra-special tail.
-This species is one of the deepest diving ducks, swimming as far as 200 feet below the surface of the ocean for food.
-According to the Cornell Lab of Ornithology, the species spends more time underwater than at the surface compared to other diving ducks.
-"When it is foraging it is submerged three to four times as much as it is on top of the water."
+This species is one of the deepest-diving ducks, swimming as far as 200 feet below the surface of the ocean for food.
+According to the Cornell Lab of Ornithology, the species spends more time underwater than at the surface compared with other diving ducks.
 The long tail is actually two extra-long central tail feathers.

-This perching duck species is native to east Asia, though it can now be found in several parts of the world including England, Ireland and California as captive individuals escaped and created wild breeding populations.
+This perching duck species is native to East Asia, though it can now be found in several parts of the world including England, Ireland and California, as captive individuals escaped and created wild breeding populations.
 The wild ducks in Asia, however, face a population decline due to logging and habitat loss.
-Thankfully for these ducks, despite the males' impressive breeding plumage, they aren't sought after by hunters.
-According to the BBC, "Mandarins are one of the few duck species which are not hunted for food - apparently they taste really bad!"
+Thankfully for these ducks, despite the males' impressive breeding plumage, they are not typically targeted by hunters.
+"One factor that has helped the Mandarin to survive," according to the University of Michigan Museum of Zoology, "is their bad taste."

 The extraordinary crest on this little duck is the source of its name.
-Both males and females have crests that they can raise in display, but only the male has the striking black and white coloring.
+Both males and females have crests they can raise in display, but only the male has the striking black-and-white coloring.
 Males raise their crest and perform a head-bobbing maneuver when trying to impress females during courtship.
-These small ducks can be found on ponds and in streams diving for fish, insects and invertebrates.
+These small ducks can be found on ponds and in streams diving for fish, insects and other invertebrates.

 The smew is another species of merganser found in Europe and Asia.
-It is unmistakable in its black and white plumage.
-The males of this species are snow white with black accents on the wings and chest, black "panda" eye markings, and a streak of black along the crest on the top of the head.
+It is unmistakable in its black-and-white plumage.
+The males of this species are snow-white with black accents on the wings and chest, black "panda" eye markings, and a streak of black along the crest atop the head.
 They can be found nesting in the taiga of Europe and Asia, taking advantage of crevices in trees, such as woodpecker holes, to raise their young.

-The surf scoter has a very striking face, one that has earned it the nickname of "skunk-headed coot."
-Their markings and build make them look a bit like a mix between the harlequin duck and an eider.
-Surf scoters are found in the coastal waters of the Pacific and Atlantic during summer, where they dine on mollusks, crustaceans, aquatic insects and other small prey.
+The surf scoter has a striking face, one that has earned it the nickname of "skunk-headed coot."
+Its markings and build make it look a bit like a mix between the harlequin duck and an eider.
+Surf scoters are found in coastal waters of the Pacific and Atlantic during summer, where they dine on mollusks, crustaceans, aquatic insects and other small prey.

 White-faced whistling duck

 This beautiful duck species is fascinating not only for its looks but also its call.
-It is named a whistling duck because the sound it makes is much like a squeaker toy whistle.
+It's named a whistling duck because the sound it makes is much like a squeaker-toy whistle.
 Have a listen:

 The wood duck is related to the mandarin duck, and you might see a family resemblance in the wild array of colors and markings and the elaborate crest on the head.
-This is one of the most colorful water bird species in North America.
+This is one of the most colorful water-bird species in North America.
 The species suffered a serious decline and near extinction in the late 19th century due to hunting and the loss of large trees where the ducks nest.
-Conservation efforts, including ending unregulated hunting, preserving habitat and setting up thousands of nesting boxes, have brought wood ducks back.
+Conservation efforts — including habitat preservation, thousands of nesting boxes and an end to unregulated hunting — have brought wood ducks back.

-While this species markings may look much like a mallard, you can certainly tell it apart by its oversized bill.
-The Norther shoveler has an elongated, spoon-shaped bill which features 110 comb-like projections along the edges.
+While this species' markings may look much like a mallard, you can certainly tell it apart by its oversized bill.
+The northern shoveler has an elongated, spoon-shaped bill that features 110 comb-like projections along the edges.
 These help the duck filter out small crustaceans and other invertebrates from the water.
-Because its bill is so specialized for sifting through muddy marshes, they don't have to compete with other paddling ducks for food for much of the year.
+Because its bill is so specialized for sifting through muddy marshes, it doesn't have to compete with other paddling ducks for food during much of the year.